Christi049/olist-ecommerce-analytics/README.md

 # Olist E-Commerce Sales, Customer & Operations Analytics

 End-to-end analysis of ~99,000 orders from Olist, a Brazilian e-commerce marketplace (Sept 2016 – Aug 2018).
-This project goes from raw data acquisition through cleaning, a relational MySQL data model, business-focused SQL analysis, statistical validation in Python, and an interactive Streamlit dashboard — answering concrete business questions about revenue, customer value, delivery performance, and what drives customer satisfaction.
+This project goes from raw data acquisition through cleaning, a relational MySQL data model, business-focused SQL analysis and statistical validation in Python answering concrete business questions about revenue, customer value, delivery performance, and what drives customer satisfaction.

 **[Read the full findings and recommendations](reports/Business_insights.md)**